by Santorini Dave • Updated: October 3, 2018

 Caesars Palace – Best Iconic Hotel

 This iconic Strip property recently celebrated its 50th anniversary, and despite its Roman theme, is more closely identified with classic images of Las Vegas than any Italian culture that inspired it.
 Located in the heart of the Strip, Caesars Palace is a massive property that puts its sprawl to good use, offering a little something for everybody while retaining high standards of quality and extravagance buried among the kitsch.
-Despite its long history, the hotel and casino has stayed up to date (and often ahead of the curve), with frequent updates, renovations, and evolving attractions.
+Despite its long history, the hotel and casino have stayed up to date (and often ahead of the curve), with frequent updates, renovations, and evolving attractions.
 It’s rare that a Vegas resort lasts this long, especially while remaining in high demand.

 - Hotel Phone: 866.227.5938